microsoft/pxt-adafruit/docs/projects/wearable-neopixels.md

 # Wearable NeoPixels

-## @description An advanced maker activity, sewing clothes with NeoPixels and the @boardname@
+## @description An advanced maker activity, sewing clothes with NeoPixels and controlling them with the @boardname@

 ## ~avatar avatar

-Get into fashion with wearable NeoPixels on your clothes and your @boardname@!
+Get into fashion with wearable NeoPixels on your clothes and with your @boardname@!

 ## ~